Export Control

 Openness of the University Research Environment

 The University of California’s strategy for compliance with applicable U.S. export controls is based upon maintaining an open, fundamental research environment, by observing the freedom to publish and disseminate research results and practicing nondiscrimination and open access to university classrooms, libraries, laboratories, and specialized research facilities, without regard to citizenship.
-To maintain the fundamental research environment, such that scientific data and results qualify as being in the “public domain” under the ITAR and are not subject to the EAR under the provisions related to: publicly available technology; published information and software; information resulting from fundamental research; and educational information, the university may not accept such restrictions in a research award, and in addition, no university employee can consent (in a written or verbal side agreement or arrangement) or otherwise engage in behavior that restricts publication or the participation of foreign persons.
+To maintain the fundamental research environment, such that scientific data and results qualify as being in the “public domain” under the ITAR and are not subject to the EAR under the provisions related to publicly available technology; published information and software; information resulting from fundamental research; and educational information; the university may not accept such restrictions in a research award, and in addition, no university employee can consent (in a written or verbal side agreement or arrangement) or otherwise engage in behavior that restricts publication or the participation of foreign persons.

-Applicable Procedures and Guidance Documents
+Procedures and Guidance Documents

 Compliance Alert - Federal laws may regulate research/telework from certain countries